rochus-keller/EiGen/Readme.md

-This project uses a subset of the source code version 0.0.40 (dated 13 March 2024 16:05) provided at https://software.openbrace.org/projects/ecs/files made available under GPL v3 or later by its author, copyright (C) Florian Negele.
+This project uses a subset of the source code version 0.0.40 (dated 13 March 2024 16:05) provided at https://software.openbrace.org/projects/ecs/files made available under GPL v3 or later by its original author, Florian Negele.